nss-day-cohort-24/ux-personal-site-instructions/ps-browserify.md

-# Personal Bio Site 11: Browserify your Personal Site
+# Personal Site: Browserify your Personal Site

 ### You will be working off of your previous iteration of your Personal Site.